-Learn how to make a DIY suntan oil with bronzer so you can naturally soak up the vitamin D, naturally!
+Learn how to make a DIY tanning oil with bronzer so you can soak up the vitamin D, naturally!
 This recipe is simple, has only natural ingredients and smells amazing!
-Plus, as an added bonus, it will give the sun a subtle shimmery tan that looks amazing!
+Plus, as an added bonus, it will give your skin a subtle shimmery tan that looks amazing!

 Summertime and the livin’ is easy… That sums me up about now.
 The older I get, the less I deal well with winter.
 It’s like I’m part bear and need to hibernate.
 School lets out, heat rushes in and I’m awake again.
 One activity I love in the summer is soaking up the sun.
 I’m absolutely not one of those women that slather SPF 478 all over and avoid the sun as if it could zap me dead on exposure.

 The sun gives life.
 Anyone who deals with depression in the winter months knows this.
 Vitamin D is vital for the body to not just thrive but to survive.
-It’s very appropriate that I post a DIY suntan oil with bronzer for those of us that love to soak up the vitamin D!
+It is a good idea to revisit the topic of vitamin D from the actual sun in order to obtain good health.
+It’s very appropriate that I post a homemade tanning oil recipe with bronzer for those of us that love to soak up the vitamin D!

-I’ll admit I have a tendency to over due my time in the sun.
+I’ll admit I have a tendency to overdo my sun exposure.
 I end up with dry, sun damaged skin so this year I’d like to put a few practices in place that will help support my skin.
-My first plan of action is a suntan oil with a built in bronzer!
+My first plan of action is a DIY tanning oil with a built in bronzer!
 It’s easy to make and will replenish what the summer heat will take away.

 My Opinion on SPF:

 While I am using oils that have an SPF, there is much controversy over whether these oils actually provide any protection at all.
-However, I added them because they are great for other reasons and if they add some protection then great!
+However, I added them because they are great for other reasons and if they add some protection then that’s just a bonus!

 So why not make an oil that is antioxidant rich that you can slather on while laying in the sun?
 The heat will help the oil penetrate deeply, helping the skin not only soak in the vitamin D but also combat sun damage and moisture loss.
 Lets face it, the sun giveth and it taketh away!